-Man who sexually abused young girl jailed for eight years
+A man who sexually abused a young girl during the early 1990s has been jailed for eight years.

 The victim of Mark Berry was aged between nine and 12 at the time of the offending but found the courage to report it more than 20 years later – this was after seeing the support provided through the criminal justice system to another victim of sexual abuse in a separate case.